 Traumatic Brain Injuries

+Traumatic brain injuries can be sustained by the occupants of either vehicle involved in a T-bone accident and are particularly common in accidents where an individual is not wearing a seat belt and makes contact with the windshield or is ejected from the vehicle.
 Traumatic brain injuries involve damage to the brain as a result of a sudden blow or jolt to the head or body.
 As the Centers for Disease Control and Prevention (CDC) noted, traumatic brain injuries result in around 230,000 hospitalizations each year in the U.S., and

+approximately 64,000 people will die from a traumatic brain injury.
 A traumatic brain injury (TBI) can lead to both short-term and long-term problems.
 Many people who have suffered a concussion considered a less severe form of TBI will heal and return to normal activity within weeks of suffering the injury.
 However, those suffering more severe TBIs or repeated concussions can wind up with permanent disabilities.
 These disabilities will generally result in a loss of the sufferer’s ability to earn an income or live independently.
 For this reason, TBIs are considered catastrophic injuries.

 Injuries Often Sustained Through a Side Impact